YahooArchive/mojito/docs/dev_guide/topics/mojito_extensions.rst

 View Engine Addon and Its View
 ==============================

-A naming convention associates a view engine and its view templates.
-For example, the view engine ``{mojit_dir}/addons/view-engines/big_engine.server.js`` will be used to render the view template ``{mojit_dir}/views/foo.big_engine.html``.
-Having two view templates that only differ by the view engine will cause an error because Mojito will not be able to decide which view engine to use (which to prioritize above the other) to render the view template.
+A naming convention associates a view engine and its templates.
+For example, the view engine ``{mojit_dir}/addons/view-engines/big_engine.server.js`` will be used to render the template ``{mojit_dir}/views/foo.big_engine.html``.
+Having two templates that only differ by the view engine will cause an error because Mojito will not be able to decide which view engine to use (which to prioritize above the other) to render the template.

 Example
 =======